-We began this account with world incomes, and we end with another benchmark - the growth experience of country-members of the Organization for Economic Cooperation and Development (OECD).
+We began this account with the world rate of growth (roughly 1.5% annual over 1970-2010), and we end with another benchmark - the growth experience of country-members of the Organization for Economic Cooperation and Development (OECD).
 The twenty original members and the fourteen additions since contain all the developed countries, though a few middle-income countries are also members.
-Over 1970-1990, OECD growth was a bit over 2.4% annual, before falling to a more sedate 1.8% over the 1990s (but still a bit more than the world average over this period) and then under the world average at 0.8% during 2000-2010, the slowdown essentially an outcome of the "great recession" of 2007-2009.
-Over 2011-2020, growth has essentially been at the world average, at around 2.6% per annum.
-The United States mirrors the OECD reasonably well, growing at over 2.2% over 1970-1990, falling slightly to a bit under 2.2% in 1990-2000, before slowing to 0.7% in 2000-2010 and then climbing to 2.7% in 2011-2020.
-Its overall growth is also uncannily close to that of the world average; see below.
+Over 1970-1990, OECD growth was a bit over 2.4% annual, before falling to a more sedate 1.8% over the 1990s (but still a bit more than the world average over this period) and then under the world average at 0.8% during 2000-2010, the slowdown essentially an outcome of the "great recession" of 2009.
+Finally, the United States mirrors the OECD reasonably well, growing at over 2.2% over 1970-1990, falling slightly to a bit under 2.2% in 1990-2000, before slowing to 0.7% in 2000-2010.
+Its overall growth over 1970-2010 is uncannily close to the world average; see below.

 This discussion isn't a comprehensive accounting of growth, but you can see that there's been a lot of churning in the international distribution of incomes.
-Such diversity demands explanation, but that demand is ambitious.
+Such diversity demands explanation, but this demand is ambitious.
 No single story can account for the variety of historical experience.
 We know that in Latin America, the sovereign debt crisis triggered enormous economic hardship in the 1980s.
 In sub-Saharan Africa, low or negative growth is due in large measure to unstable government, civil strife and consequent infrastructural breakdown, as well as to high rates of population increase.
 The heady successes of East Asia are not fully understood, but a conjunction of farsighted government intervention, a relatively equal domestic income distribution and a vigorous entry into international markets played an important role.
 We will take up these topics, and many others, in the chapters to come.

 Growth experiences such as these can change the face of the world in a couple of decades.
 One easy way to see this is to look at the "doubling time" implicit in a given rate of growth; that is, the number of years it takes for income to double if it is growing at some given rate.
-The calculation in the footnote11 reveals that a good approximation to the doubling time is 70 divided by the annual rate of growth expressed in percentage terms.
-So an East Asian country growing at 5% per year will double its per capita income every fourteen years!
+The calculation in the footnote15 reveals that a good approximation to the doubling time is seventy divided by the annual rate of growth expressed in percentage terms.
+Thus an East Asian country growing at 5% per year will double its per capita income every fourteen years!
 In contrast, a country growing at 1% per year will require seventy years.
 Percentage growth figures look like small numbers, but over time, they add up very fast indeed.